Tax Accountant Career Overview

 What advice would you give to students considering your career?

-Cody Belland has been with the CPA firm Wolf & Company, PC for over six years.
+Cody Belland has been with the CPA firm Wolf & Company, PC for 10 years.
 There, he has risen from the role of staff accountant to that of tax manager.
 He works with a variety of individuals and businesses providing tax compliance, planning, and consulting services, along with thought leadership in the industry.
-He serves as the chair of the Massachusetts Society of CPAs Tax Committee and is currently pursuing an LLM in taxation at Georgetown Law.
+He serves as the chair of the Massachusetts Society of CPAs Tax Committee and holds an LLM in taxation from Georgetown Law.
 He is originally from western Massachusetts and currently resides in Boston, Massachusetts.

 Recommended Reading